mikeerickson/nptemplating-docs/docs/templating-basics/template-syntax.md

 ---

 # Syntax
-`np.Templating` templating engine uses standard JavaScript syntax to delcare a command.
+`np.Templating` templating engine uses standard JavaScript syntax to declare a command.
 It may take some time to get used to the syntax, but after you have worked with for awhile, you will get the hang of it.

 All `np.Templating` variables and methods are JavaScript objects which are invoked using a command.

-:::info
+:::info TEMPLATING TAGS
 For more information on `np.Templating` tags.
 Visit [`Templating - Definitions -> Template Tags`](/docs/templating-basics/template-tags)
 :::